 Graduate Catalog.
 The Graduate Catalog describes the procedures and requirements for enrollment in the Graduate College.
-See pages 366-374 of the General Catalog for information on the Graduate College.
-See pages 375-377 specifically for a complete list of graduate degrees, majors, and concentrations.
+See pages 404-413 of the General Catalog for information on the Graduate College.
+See pages 413-416 specifically for a complete list of graduate degrees, majors, and concentrations.

 Graduate-Level Courses.
 Courses numbered 500-799 are designed for graduate students.
 However, an upper-division undergraduate student may enroll in graduate courses with the approval of his or her advisor, the course instructor, the department chair, and the dean of the college or school in which the course is offered.
-See pages 43-44.
+See page 44.

 Incomplete.
 A mark of "I" (incomplete) is given by the instructor only when a student who is otherwise doing acceptable work is unable to complete a course because of illness or other conditions beyond the student's control.
-See page 45.
+See page

 Independent Study.
 The course number 499 has been reserved for independent study courses in each of the instructional departments or divisions of the colleges at the undergraduate level.
 Independent study courses are honor courses and may be taken only by outstanding senior students who have completed at least one semester in residence.
-See page 44.
+See page

 International Baccalaureate.
 Students who have taken a higher level examination through the International Baccalaureate program may receive university credit.
-See pages 36 and 40.
+See pages 54 and 56.

 Junior.
 A student who has earned 56-86 hours is a junior.

 Lower-Division Courses.
 Courses numbered 100-299 are designed primarily for freshmen and sophomores.
-See page 43
+See page

 Magna Cum Laude.
-A student with a cumulative GPA of 3.60-3.79 graduates magna cum laude.
-See page 73.
+A student with a minimum of 60 semester hours of course work at ASU and a cumulative GPA of 3.60-3.79 graduates magna cum laude.
+See page 70.
 Also see cum laude and summa cum laude in this section.